josh-collinsworth/joco-sveltekit/src/lib/content/posts/confirm-all-ids-are-unique-in-an-array-of-javascript-objects-using-map-and-sets.md

 ---
-title: "How to Check Uniqueness in an Array of Objects in JavaScript"
+title: 'How to Check Uniqueness in an Array of Objects in JavaScript'
-date: "2020-02-17"
+date: '2020-02-17'
-updated: "2020-05-19"
+updated: '2020-05-19'
 categories:
-  - "javascript"
+  - javascript
-  - "web"
+  - web
-coverImage: "EQ0-F2nXUAEpgCx.jpeg"
+coverImage: 'EQ0-F2nXUAEpgCx.jpeg'
 coverWidth: 5
 coverHeight: 3
 excerpt: Working with arrays of objects in JavaScript can be difficult.
 This post covers how to ensure all object keys (IDs) are unique, and how to find non-unique values.
 ---

 <script>
   import PullQuote from '$lib/components/PullQuote.svelte' import SideNote from '$lib/components/SideNote.svelte'